AnantLad/AJ_Store/README.md

-# 🛒 AJ_Store – Quick Commerce E-Commerce Platform
+# 🛒 AJ_Store – E-Commerce Platform

 🚀 **AJ_Store** is a quick commerce e-commerce web application** built using the **MERN Stack**.
 The platform focuses on **fast product delivery experience**, **smooth cart & checkout flow**, and **scalable backend architecture** using **Docker and NGINX**.